 Preliminary estimates suggest that about 30,000 cubic yards of material were dredged from the creek, according to Ellison.
 A final survey to determine the total amount of material dredged and cost adjustments is expected to be completed soon, she said.

 Manatee watchers were stationed on site during the dredging process to ensure that the animals swimming in the creek were not harmed, Ellison said.
 No manatee injuries were reported, she said.

 The next phase of the project will consist of channel widening and retaining wall construction, said Barbara Harrison, civil engineer for the Corps.

 During that phase, the creek channel will be widened to about 25 feet and made about one foot deeper, according to Harrison.
 That work will stretch from 21st Avenue West to 30th Avenue West, she said.

-"The whole mission is to create a large cross section so that more water can flow throught he channel and reduce flooding," Harrison said.
+"The whole mission is to create a large cross-section so that more water can flow throughout the channel and reduce flooding," Harrison said.

-Construction for the phase -- designated "Phase III A" -- is estimated to cost between $10 million and $25 million, according to Corps documents.
-Manatee County will be responsible for maintaining the channel once the overall project is completed, Harrison said.
+Manatee County and the City of Bradenton have agreed to maintain the creek after the overall project is completed, Hunsicker said.
+Construction for the next phase -- designated "Phase III A" -- is estimated to cost between $10 million and $25 million, according to Corps documents.

 A public meeting will be scheduled prior to construction to answer questions from residents.
-A date for that meeting has not been determined.
+A date for that meeting has not been set.